alema-r/Alessandro-Marcolini-Oniro/README.md

 # Oniro Project

-**oniro** repository is a collection of bitbake layers that implement the build system support in Oniro Project.
+The **oniro** repository is a collection of bitbake layers that implement the build system support in Oniro Project.
 The build system documentation is available in the `docs` subdirectory.

 ## Contributing